Aircraft/Displays confirmed

 SCHIEICHER ASH 25

-The ASH 25 Glider has one ofthe largest wingspans of any glider in the world at 25m.
+The ASH 25 Glider has one of the largest wingspans of any glider in the world at 25m.
 The two-seater Open Class glider has an empty weight of 478kgs and is capable of a top speed of 280kp/h.
 The glider will be flown this weekend by Doug Hamilton, a veteran of Wanaka Airshows and a leading New Zealand glider pilot.

 C-17B BEECH STAGGERWING

-One of the more beautiful aircraft on the display line at Wanaka will be Cam and Tracey Hawley's 1936 Beech Staggerwing.
-Built in Wichita, Kansas VH-UXP was shipped new to Australia where it was impressed into the RAAF from 1942 to 1952.
-Cam and Tracey bought the aircraft in 2005 and shipped it to Wanaka for a full restoration by Callum Smith and his team at Twenty24 Ltd. The aircraft now calls Wanaka home..
+One of the most beautiful aircraft from the Golden Age of Aviation is Cam andTracey Hawley's 1936 Beech Staggerwing.
+Built in Wichita, Kansas VH-UXP was shipped new to Australia where it was impressed into the RAAF from 1941 to 1947.
+Cam and Tracey bought the aircraft in 2005 and shipped it to New Zealand for a full

 DE HAVILLAND DH.82 TIGER MOTH